Reporting & Taxes

 We don’t blame you if you’re ready to head to the showers in the locker room at this point.
 But there are a few more taxes to cover.
 Depending on your team’s size and type, these may or may not apply to you:

-Unemployment taxes are due quarterly.
+If you have employees, unemployment taxes are due quarterly.
 Reporting and payment is generally done online through the Department of Employment Security.
 Taxes are calculated based on the rate provided to your business by Employment Security multiplied by each employee’s wages up to an annual maximum.

 Due dates for the preceding calendar quarters are: